Giggly19890103/weblate/docs/admin/auth.rst

 | Username     | ``urn:oid:0.9.2342.19200300.100.1.1``   |
 +--------------+-----------------------------------------+

-When configuring Weblate SP in your IdP, it is recommended to choose persistent :guilabel:`Name ID format`.

 .. hint::

-   The example above and the Docker image define an IdP called ``weblate``.
+   The example above and the Docker image define an IDP called ``weblate``.
-   You might need to configure this string as :guilabel:`Relay` in your IdP.
+   You might need to configure this string as :guilabel:`Relay` in your IDP.

 .. note::